EricZinda/docsproto/devhowto/devhowtoConjunctions.md

 #### Conjuctions of Predications
 There are two ways to group predications together in an MRS: as a "conjunction" (i.e. a logical "and") or by using "scopal arguments".
 Scopal Arguments literally pass one predication as an argument to another predication.
 This is how you built up a tree of predications in a scope-resolved tree.
-Now that we have a textual representation and a way to execute it, we can build on that to start resolving these more complex structures.
+Now that we have a textual representation and a way to execute it, we can use them to start resolving these more complex structures.

-To handle a logical "and" or "conjunction" of predications, you perform a depth-first search of the answers from those predications, evaluated in order.
+To handle a logical "and" or "conjunction" of predications, we'll perform a depth-first search of the answers from those predications, evaluated in order.
 This means: taking the variables set by the first predication, passing them to the second predication, and collecting the successful result.
 Once you've iterated through all of them, you have the set of things that are true for all of the predications in the conjunction for that world.

 For an example such as `_large_a_1(e,x) and _file_n_of(x)` (to indicate a "large file"):
 1. Start with empty variables and call the first predication: `_large_a_1`.
 2. If it succeeds, take the resulting variable assignments and call `_file_n_of` with those variables.
 Since there are no more predications, that result is your first answer.
 3. Then "backtrack" by going to step 2 and call `_file_n_of` again to return your next answer.
-4. When `_file_n_of` finally fails, you backtrack to step #1 and call `_large_a_1` for its next value and do it all again.
+4. When `_file_n_of` finally fails, backtrack to step #1 and call `_large_a_1` for its next value and do it all again.
 5. When you have exhausted them all, you have a set of answers (in this case values for `x` and `e`) that represent all the "large files" in that world.

+This works because the first predication (`_large_a_1(e,x)`) is called with *unbound variables*, and because of our [predication contract](devhowtoPredicationContract), this means it will iterate through all the "large" things in the world, whether they are files, folders, beach balls, or whatever.
+When it returns, `x` is set to whatever it selected and the next predication (`file_n_of`) will only succeed if the items is a *file*, So, if we get all the way through, we have a "large file".
+The "backtracking" behavior allows us to iterate through all the objects in the world to find all of the "large files".

-We'll implement this logic as a `Call()` function which expects our text-based format of either a single predication or a list of predications, like this:
+We'll implement this logic generally by creating a `Call()` function.
+It expects our text-based format of either a single predication or a list of predications, like this:
 ~~~
 ["_large_a_1", "e1", "x1"]
 OR